 In order to help students complete their 5 required Honors Courses, the Honors Program allows students to convert some non-Honors courses into Honors Tutorials.
 This is detailed in the Honors Handbook (p.
 8).
 The process for converting a non-Honors course into an Honors Tutorials is as follows:

 - Make sure the course meets the requirements for converting it into an Honors Tutorial.
-These requirements are detailed in the Honors Handbook and include: the course should be a 300 or 400 level course (occasional exceptions are made for 200 level courses, but only when approved by the Honors Program Director) and the course must be taught by a full-time UT faculty member.
+These requirements are detailed in the Honors Handbook and include the following.
+The course must be taught by a full-time UT faculty member.
+Tutorials can only be done in courses that assign a letter grade.
 Tutorials can also only be taken in courses that are 3 or 4 (or more) credit hours.

 “The Tutorial Enrichment project is a collaboration with Dr. Miller towards the publication of an academic research paper that aims to identify patterns between the FED minutes’ language and market responses.
 The project will require the student to collect, clean, and analyze nearly eight decades of data, and then run regression analysis as well as building models that would attempt to predict market reactions after the FED’s minutes are published and made public.
 This Tutorial Enrichment project will take a different approach to what the other students in the course will be doing by looking beyond the textbook content and regular assignments, while enhancing the student’s understanding of the FED’s impact on the financial markets.”
 (Victor Philaire)